 Southwestern City Schools – Food distribution schedule and locations

-Gladden Community House – Food distribution being a 3-day emergency food supply handed out in the entrance of our food pantry, senior deliveries will continue as scheduled
+Gladden Community House – Zip code requirements 43222, 43223, and 43215 (West of the river), Food distribution being a 3-day emergency food supply handed out in the entrance of our food pantry, senior deliveries will continue as scheduled

-Hilltop YMCA Produce Distribution – Every Wednesday in April in their parking lot from 4-6PM beginning April 1st.
+Hilltop YMCA Produce Distribution – Every Wednesday until June 17th (besides May 27th) in their parking lot from 4-6PM beginning April 1st.
 This will be a drive through operation.
 Please bring a valid photo ID.

 Lower Lights Community Church of the Nazarene Pantry – Call 614-228-1262 to make an appointment to pick-up a box of food on Monday evenings (5-7PM) or Thursday mornings (9AM-12PM)